 For the recipe for a Tomato Basil Pizza Sauce

-Easy Basic Pizza Dough from scratch
+Easy Basic Pizza Dough For Homemade Pizza From Scratch

 - 1 pinch sugar